cs4241-22a/a1-gettingstarted/README.md

   <li>4) Used 'u' tag to mark misspelled word - "Computtterer"</li>
   <li>5) Used 's' tag to cross out information that is not correct - "500000%"</li>
 </ul>

+- (5 pts) **JavaScript Animation**:
+I've added a simple JavaScript animation where the h1 tag changes colors between white, yellow, and gray.

 - (5 pts) **CSS Page Style**: